chantzcy/unitconverter/README.txt

 9/16/18 - Revisions in progress.
 Editing build.
 Adding other units, such as feet, yards, miles etc.

 9/17/18 - Full functionality for converting inches into other units.
 Hit a wall for user input detection with the other units.
 Will continue to work on.
+9/17/18 - Added 'const' to all constant values.